buy-contest-form

 Violation of the Competition Act can result in significant penalties, lost time and negative publicity for individuals, companies, trade/professional associations and their directors and officers.

-Some potential Competition Act penalties include criminal fines, civil administrative monetary penalties or “AMPs” (essentially civil fines), imprisonment, damages or settlements arising from private civil actions and court orders (e.g., injunctions or prohibition orders) to stop or modify conduct.
+Some of the potential penalties for violating the Competition Act include criminal fines, civil administrative monetary penalties (AMPs), imprisonment, damages or settlements arising from private civil actions and court orders (e.g., injunctions or prohibition orders) to stop or modify conduct.

 There is also potential director and officer liability under the Competition Act.
 In this regard, the Competition Bureau commonly pursues individual executives as accused in criminal matters and plaintiffs frequently name directors and officers as defendants in civil competition law actions and class actions.